wavebeem/wavebeem.com/_posts/2017-08-27-js-iterators.md

 }
 ```

 Unless you're making network calls or reading values which may change.
-In that case, just use regular generator functions and make it someone else's responsibility.
+In that case, just use regular generator functions and make it someone else's responsibility to call your generator more than once.

 ```js
 function* myGenerator(/* ... */) {